slycooper50/SlyAbbas/README.md

-#SlyAbs Repository
+# SlyAbs Repository

 ![](https://github.com/slycooper50/SlyAbbas/blob/master/logo/logo.jpg)

--This will contain great stuff that both maintainers promise to develop and improve with time.
+-[x]This will contain great stuff that both maintainers promise to develop and improve with time.
--Time constraints are to be considered.
+-[x]Time constraints are to be considered.